Jack Delano: Move to Puerto Rico

 Delano traveled to Puerto Rico in 1941 as a part of the FSA project.
 He was meant to spend a few days there on his way to the Virgin Islands, but his trip turned in to a few months due to the US declaring war after the Pearl Harbor bombing.
 This trip had such a profound influence on him that he settled there permanently in 1946.
 He mentioned being both fascinated and disturbed by the conditions he saw on the island, that he had never seen such intense poverty or met such kind people.

-He became well known, well loved, and highly regarded on the island.
-There were few Puerto Ricans who did not know who he was, or interact with his work (illustrations, cartoons, movies, movies, musicals, etc.) in some way on a day-to-day basis.
+He became highly regarded on the island in time, and there were few Puerto Ricans who did not know who he was, or hadn't interacted with his work (illustrations, cartoons, movies, movies, musicals, etc.) in some way, frequently.

 With his wife he worked in the Community Division of the Department of Public Education producing films, for many of which Delano composed the score.
 Delano also directed Los Peloteros, a Puerto Rican film about poor rural kids and their love for baseball.
 The film remains a classic in Puerto Rican cinema.